comp-lin-alg/comp-lin-alg-course/doc/source/L5_eigenvalues.rst

    eigenvalues must be distinct.
 #.
 The `v` vectors can be expressed as a linear sum of the first `n`
    eigenvectors `q_1,\ldots,q_n` in a non-degenerate way.
-This turns out (we won't show it here) the be equivalent to the condition that `\hat{Q}^TV^{(0)}` has an LU factorisation (where `\hat{Q}` is the matrix whose columns of the first `n` eigenvectors.
+This turns out  to be equivalent (we won't show it here) to the condition that `\hat{Q}^TV^{(0)}` has an LU factorisation (where `\hat{Q}` is the matrix whose columns of the first `n` eigenvectors.